 FYI, the tabbed widget I’m using is the WP Tab Widget Pro by My Theme Shop which I like quite a bit.
 There are many to choose from.
 I typically use My Theme Shop’s plugins when possible because they work well, are updated regularly and I have a full membership so it doesn’t cost me any more use them.

 I’m just entering the world of adding quizzes to my sites.
-I’ve used polls quite a bit, but I’ve stumbled on a new WordPress quiz plugin that does an amazing job at generating a lot of page impressions which means more ad impressions.
+I’ve used polls quite a bit, Opinionstage also makes terrific quizzes.

 Polls are great, but they don’t generate the number of fresh page impressions as quizzes, especially personality quizzes where users are inclined to click through and answer all the questions to see the final result.

-I’m testing several quiz plugins, but so far this is my favorite one because it’s so simple to set up, gives me plenty of ad placement flexibility and each “Next” click refreshes the page which refreshes all the ads.
+I’ve testing several quiz plugins, but so Opinionstage is my favorite one because it’s so simple to set up and I can have ads display within the quiz.

 Use Your Head